pokt-network/pocket-network-protocol/utility/README.md

 During each Session, the amount of POKT an Application has staked (see [Application Protocol](#34-application-protocol) for more details) is mapped to "Service Tokens" that represent the amount of work a Servicer can provide using the `SessionTokenBucketCoefficient` governance parameter.
 The [Token Bucket](https://en.wikipedia.org/wiki/Token_bucket) rate limiting algorithm is used to determine the maximum number of requests a Servicer can relay, and be rewarded for, thereby disincentivizing it to process relays for the Application once the cap is reached.

 At the beginning of the session, each Servicer initializes: `AppSessionTokens = (AppStakeAmount * SessionTokenBucketCoefficient) / NumServicersPerSession`.
-When one of the Servicers in the session is out of session tokens, the Application can continue to user other Servicers until every they are all exhausted.
+When one of the Servicers in the session is out of session tokens, the Application can continue to use other Servicers until every they are all exhausted.

 ```mermaid
 sequenceDiagram